grafana/agent/docs/overview.md

 is the official first-party log collection client created by the Loki developer team.

+## Traces

+Grafana Cloud Agent supports collecting traces and sending them to Tempo using its `tempo` subsystem.
+This is done by utilizing the upstream [OpenTelmetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
+The agent is capable of ingesting OpenTelemetry, OpenCensus, Jaeger or Zipkin spans.
+See documentation on how to configure [receivers](./configuration-reference.md#tempo_config).
+The agent is capable of exporting to any OpenTelemetry GRPC compatible system.

 ## Comparison to Alternatives

 Grafana Cloud Agent is custom built for [Grafana Cloud](https://grafana.com/products/cloud/),